I have a lecture which is a PDF file, where the audio is embedded in the slides. Why can't I open it?

 There are several things to try in this case:

-- download the file and save to your computer
+- Download the lecture file and save it to your computer

-- then do a right mouse click to select: Open with Adobe Acrobat Reader.
+- Locate the file, and right mouse click on it, and select: Open with Adobe Acrobat Reader.

 Ensure you do this way or the file most likely won't open fully, or with a blank page only.

 Please see this video of the steps that you need to do:

 Hopefully this will help and you will be able to open the lecture files.